Jean Anouilh: Critical discussion

-By the end of his career, Anouilh's reputation outstripped those of all his contemporaries.
-However, his repertoire remained unusually confined to theatre and film.
+By the end of his career, Anouilh's reputation outstripped those of some of his contemporaries despite his repertoire remaining mostly confined to theatre and film.
 Most French dramatists of the 1930s and 1940s, including Anouilh's most significant contemporary influence, Giraudoux, not only wrote for the stage but also composed poetry, novels, or essays.
 Nevertheless, he remained prolific, consistently producing and publishing performance works for more than fifty years.

 Anouilh's early works were "naturalistic studies of a sordid and corrupt world."
 Many of these plays present the reader with the striking and inescapable dichotomy between pragmatism and a sort of transcendent idealism.
 There is little to no "middle ground of ambiguity" that exists where this conflict asserts itself.
 This is evidenced in Le Voyageur Sans Bagage.
 The main character Gaston, a World War I veteran who suffers from amnesia, cannot remember the moral depravity of his youth (he slept with his brother's wife and severely injured his best friend).
 This checkered past is invariably at odds with the near-angelic behavior that he now exhibits, and recognition of this truth forces him to leave his former identity behind, unable to reconcile the two sides of himself.
 In denouncing his past, Gaston reclasses his freedom as an illusion, but one of his own making.
 He befriends a young English boy and shows him his identifying scar; this gesture allows the boy to describe Gaston to the authorities, thereby claiming him as kin.
 With a new life and a new family, Gaston has a fresh start.
 David I. Grossvogel, describes this situation as the "restoration of a childhood paradise lost," attributing Le Voyageur Sans Bagage as the beginning of Anouilh's search to justify the unhappiness of his youth.
 Theatre historian Marvin Carlson agrees, noting that this play epitomizes the "complex tonality and deft dramatic technique" that remained throughout his work, though, he asserts, it was only as the playwright matured that his "dark view of the human condition [reached] its final expression."